 Usually, a client will email or phone the copywriter wanting the right words on a new website or brochure.
 A budget may be discussed, and if agreed upon, the copywriter will complete a creative brief on the work needed.

 A written creative brief records your business, goals, the work needed and specifics about the writing.
 A creative brief can take over half an hour, but the more detailed, the better the communication and results.
 Once completed, the copywriter can work out a time frame and quote.
 The creative brief will be given to the client usually during the work, to check everything is on course, and the copywriter and client are on the same page.

 The quote reflects the amount of time the copywriter needs to complete the work.
 They may need to make phone calls, send emails, research, complete two revisions, research meta titles and meta descriptions that are SEO friendly and write the content required.

 Before any work starts, the copywriter usually requests written confirmation of the work, provides their terms and conditions and requires a 50% deposit.

 Depending on the size of the work, the copywriter may want you to look over the first page or so to check you are happy with the tone and content.
 They may research the competition, find relevant keywords, and write engaging content succinctly and in the tone of your brand.

-It’s different to what someone in your industry might type in.
-Most people wouldn’t know what an SEO copywriter is, so they wouldn’t Google that.
+The words are different from what someone in your industry might type in.
+Most people wouldn’t know what an SEO copywriter is so they wouldn’t Google that.
 But, they might Google ‘content for my website’.

-When the work is finished, the client reads over the work and suggests changes they’d like made.
+The client reads over the first draft and suggests changes they’d like made.
 It’s important that the copywriter and client works and communicates well together at this point and have a good relationship.
 Some copywriters allow two revisions in their quote.

-When the writing is complete, the final amount is paid and beautiful words are written.
-Usually, this is sent to the client in a word document, so they can place it on their website or send it to a graphic designer.
+The final amount is paid once the writing is complete and beautiful words are written.
+Usually, this is sent to the client in a Word document, so they can place it on their website or send it to a graphic designer.
 For more information on how I could improve your website, get in touch today.